mariusz-kowalski/SublimeUberSettings/README.md

 ## Requirements

-SublimeSuperSettings works with Sublime Text 3.
+SublimeUberSettings works with Sublime Text 3.

 ## Installation

 ### Package Control

-Installing SublimeSuperSettings through [Package Control][2] is recommended.
-Please note that the package you need to install is called `SuperSettings`.
+Installing SublimeUberSettings through [Package Control][2] is recommended.
+Please note that the package you need to install is called `UberSettings`.
 Check out the Package Control [installation instructions][3] if you need help.

 ### Manual

 Following steps can be used if you prefer to manually manage your Sublime Text packages:

-1. [Download][4] SublimeSuperSettings.
+1. [Download][4] SublimeUberSettings.
 2. Extract the downloaded archive.
-3. Rename the extracted directory to `SublimeSuperSettings`.
+3. Rename the extracted directory to `SublimeUberSettings`.
 4. Move the directory to your Sublime Text packages directory.
 You can access the Sublime Text packages directory by opening the command palette *(Tools → Command Palette)* and entering `Browse Packages`.

 ## Usage